-With credit card providers that accept online applications for increase in credit limit, you can complete your application in around five to 10 minutes, provided you have all the required information close at hand.
+With credit card providers that accept online applications for increase in credit limit, you can complete your application in around 5-10 minutes, provided you have all the required information close at hand.

 How much time would the card provider take to review my application?

 This can vary from one card provider to the next, where while some inform you of their decision almost immediately, some others can take a few days.